-- For best results take 1 capsule daily or as professionally directed.
+- For best results take 1 capsule daily, preferably with breakfast.

-- For anyone unable to swallow capsules, the capsule can be opened and the contents sprinkled into cool food or drinks.
+- Suitable from 12 months onwards.
+For those unable to swallow capsules, the capsule can be opened and the contents mixed into cool food or drinks.

 - Do not exceed recommended daily dosage.

-No refrigeration necessary when stored in a cool, dry place below 25°C.
+No refrigeration necessary when stored in a cool, dry place below 25°C (77 °F).

 All questions answered by probiotic experts Dr Kate Stephens PhD (Food and Microbial Sciences) BSc(Hons) Medical Microbiology and Kerry Beeson BSc (Nut.
 Med.)
 Nutritional Therapist.